-Build the confidence and capabilities of your managers to fairly and accurately assess an employee’s current performance to identify what’s working and the employee’s positive impact and identify the one thing that would help the employee be even more effective.
+Build the confidence and capabilities of your managers to fairly and accurately assess an employee’s current performance to identify what’s working, the employee’s positive impact, and the one thing that would help the employee be even more effective.
 From there, it’s all about having a roadmap for choosing the right words and talking points.

 Individual Contributor Training

-It’s assumed that managers should be equipped with the skills and capability to initiate performance coaching and feedback conversations.
+It’s assumed that we should equip managers with the skills and capability to start performance coaching and feedback conversations.
 Equally important is preparing your employees with the tools and skills to take a more active role in your performance process.

-Show employees that you’re invested in strengthening their relationships with their managers and actively helping them take charge of their career, performance, and development.
+Show employees you’re invested in strengthening their relationships with their managers and are actively helping them take charge of their career, performance, and development.

 4. Design a flexible but focused conversation framework